tri-star/lb-nginx/README.md

 # Overview

 `lb-nginx` is a nginx container.
-This container is designed to work alternatives to cloud load balancers(e.g. Google Cloud Load Balancer) for a small scale environment.
+This container is designed to work alternatives to cloud load balancers(e.g. ELB, Google Cloud Load Balancer) for a small scale environment.

 This container has following features.

-* Assign global address automaticaly to host machine(at boot time).
+* Assign global address automaticaly to host machine at boot time(Supports AWS,GCP).
 * Listen HTTP/HTTPS connection on host network and pass to another container.
+* nginx-vts support.

 ## Usage